 - Renamon is explicitly written as gender-ambiguous/genderless, and is portrayed as altogether unconcerned about gender in contrast to the other mildly-gendered characters (hence why you’ll notice I use they/them for them, as I don’t personally feel that Rumiko attempting to claim them as female is sufficient to determine that they would agree).
 Not accounting for this difference makes this aspect of Renamon’s character difficult or impossible to discern, and the same would apply to other similar characters.

 - I still plan to go ahead with they/them for any Digimon characters for whom an obvious gendered language affect or other plot-related aspect is not apparent.
 I have no interest in making unwarranted assumptions nor playing into stereotypes.

-- Incredibly unreliable as official translations have generally been, they have generally still historically used she/her and he/him pronouns.
+- Unreliable as official translations have generally been, they have generally still historically used she/her and he/him pronouns.
 That includes official translations that come from even the Japanese sides of Bandai Namco and Toei Animation.
 As much as I don’t put too much stock in them as they tend to contain issues of their own, I think it is still a reasonable assumption that official sources intend English translations to use the pronouns.

 This is, ultimately, a personal judgment call, and I believe that other translators may choose to approach it differently.
 In addition, as a fan of the franchise, I plan to keep an eye on any word from official sources that better clarify the franchise — or even individual works’ — stance on Digimon and gender identity.
 I am also open to further discussion on potential ways to handle this issue, since I’m not necessarily deadset on this being the only or right way to go about things.
 Until then, however, this is the sort of pseudo-manual of style I plan to work with, so I hope that at least clears up why I’m making certain translation choices in the future.